How Do I Introduce My Puppy To More Challenging Commands?

 Establish a Reward System

 To motivate your puppy during training sessions, it's crucial to establish a reward system.
-Choose that your puppy finds appealing and designate them as their training rewards.
-Whenever your puppy successfully follows a command, reward them immediately with a treat.
+Choose treats that your puppy finds appealing and designate them as their training rewards.
+Whenever your puppy successfully follows a command, reward them immediately with a .
 This positive reinforcement helps your puppy associate the command with a positive outcome, making them more likely to repeat the behavior in the future.

 Consistency and Patience